argotorg/hevm/doc/src/common-options.md

 ## Promising no reentrancy, ``--promise-no-reent``

 hevm can be instructed to assume that no reentrancy will occur during the execution of the contract.
-This is currently neccessary to fully explore certain contracts.
+This is currently necessary to fully explore certain contracts.
 This is because value transfer is usually done via a `CALL`, which can be reentrant.
 By promising no reentrancy, the system can assume that no reentrancy will occur and can explore the contract more fully.